 ShipBob is a third-party logistics (3PL) company with a large network of fulfillment centers to provide fast, affordable shipping.
 Direct-to-consumer ecommerce brands outsource fulfillment to ShipBob rather than lease and manage their own warehouse, hire a team to pick and pack orders, and handle the busywork of ecommerce logistics.

-If you’re running a warehouse for your ecommerce business, consider using batch picking.
+If you’re running an ecommerce warehouse for your online business, consider using batch picking.
 It’s a great system that allows your warehouse employees to be productive and minimizes their travel time so they can focus on fulfilling orders faster.

 If you find that warehousing and logistics are becoming increasingly complex, learn more about ShipBob’s inventory management and fulfillment services.
 Click the button below to request a pricing quote, and leave fulfillment to the experts.